artempoletsky/blender_1_click_rig/doc/converting_to_rigify.md

 1. Rename armature by mapping.
 Same as unreal.
 2. Generate metarig from armature.
 Same as unreal.
 3. Rigify generate rig.
 Standart rigify button.
-4. Then the script will add rigify `DEF-` prefix to the armature and replace it with generated rigify rig.
+4. Then the script will add rigify `DEF-` prefix to the armature bones and replace it with generated rigify rig.
 Now you have a rigify character.